Understanding the Corporate Type of Event: 16+ Ideas for Your Company

 They're also great for team-building.
 What better way of getting colleagues to bond than sending them off on a bike ride together to raise cash for needy kids?

-3. Executive Board Meetings With Team-Building Activities
+3. Executive Board Meetings with Team-Building Activities

 People taking a coffee break from a meeting